gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonsModExt.md

 ## BloonsModExt.GetModDirectory(this BloonsMod) Method

-(Cross-Game compatible) Get the personal mod directory for this specific mod.
+Get the personal mod directory for this specific mod.
 Useful for keeping this mod's files seperate from other mods.
 Example: "BloonsTD6/Mods/BloonsTD6 Mod Helper/settings.txt"

 ```csharp
 public static string GetModDirectory(this BTD_Mod_Helper.BloonsMod bloonsMod);